 Climate change is last felt by the enactors of its effects.
 Resulting symptoms from years of abuse of the natural system are first felt by developing nations mostly situated in South Asia and Africa.
-Smaller islands such as Kiribati are being digested by the ocean, as a consequence of the actions we continue to choose in first-world developed nations.
+Smaller islands such as Kiribati are being digested by the ocean as a consequence of the actions we continue to choose in so-called ‘developed’ nations.

-The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, the intensity of the heat began to transpire.
-Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my epidermis were of greatest note.
+The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity transpired.
+Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my skin were of greatest note.

-It wasn’t until sometime later I discovered that families across the country share a room for the relief of an air fan, abandoning their own bedrooms to utilise functions of a simple piece of technology to keep them cool.
-Ironically, probably, made from a process that increases emissions and global temperatures.
+It wasn’t until sometime later I discovered families across the country share a room for the relief of an air fan, abandoning their own bedrooms to utilise functions of a simple piece of technology to keep them cool.
+Ironically made from a process that increases emissions and global temperatures.
 I felt ashamed knowing this, having complained British households are absent of air conditioning systems.

 So why is it so hard for us to comprehend the needs of climate change within developing nations?
-We all have theories, I’m sure, but I think the propaganda that fills our cinemas, creating caricatures of people from developing countries to apathetic news stories are most to blame.
+We all have theories I’m sure, but a colonial history, propaganda that fills cinema screens creating caricatures of people from developing nations to apathetic news stories are mostly to blame.
+This is no excuse.
 Narratives regarding afflicted countries count on popular media to help the west understand.

-Within our well-kept countries of luxury salaries providing access to untold information throughout the world, we have no excuse to exclude ourselves anymore.
+Within our well-kept borders of luxury salaries providing access to untold information throughout the world, we have no excuse to exclude ourselves anymore.
 As I write this, temperatures in the city of Nawabshah, Pakistan, peak at 44 Celsius.
-During monsoon season, increasing temperatures may melt glaciers of the Baltistan region to flood parts of Pakistan.
+During monsoon season, increasing temperatures will melt glaciers of the Baltistan region to flood parts of Pakistan.

-The severity of the problem is misunderstood by many in Europe, largely because cooler climates mask the devastation triggered by climate change.
+The severity of the problem is misunderstood by Europe because cooler climates mask the devastation triggered by climate change.
 Temperature changes go unnoticed because they’re minimal and we acclimatise to slight increases (in summer) and decreases (in winter) across comfortable fluctuations.

 When I worked in Somalia, I felt I had seen the future.
 Constant droughts stifle a country of its economic activity where it is surrounded by dry landscapes, year-on-year rainfall decrease and widespread arid deserts that offer little hope for self-sustainability.
 I am almost certain insurgency and continued hostilities within the country are exacerbated by this.
 Climate change and extreme weather have pushed nations to the brink, and if we are to seek a model for how the future is to be seen, then East Africa is in no doubt an example.
 Somalia is in great need of climate regeneration, aswell as aid.

 Instead of celebrating dramatic shifts in temperature and weather, and increasing debates of pugnacious effect, we should begin to understand the facts that affect animal habitat and agriculture.
-Using them as stepping stones to comprehend the reality alongside the lives of affected demographics.
+We should use them as stepping stones to comprehend the reality of those affected in applicable demographics.